 In actuality, she would slip the carbon copy of the stone near him.
-On the bed when he sat up or something of the like and then she would yell and claim he had stolen the same stone she had seen Hagrid had extracted from the vault.
+On the bed when he sat up or something of the like to see what was going on, then she would yell and claim he had stolen the same stone she had seen Hagrid had extracted from the vault.

 No doubt one of her friends would rush off to inform a teacher—Draco or Hermione, she wasn't sure—and in that time she would taunt the pedophile into attacking her.
 It wouldn't be too hard as a.) he already wanted her dead and; b.) the teachers would be arriving soon and if he didn't leave soon he would be in quite the trouble.

-It was risky, of course.
-But that's what made it so tempting to go through.
-There were countless other safer plans to dispose of him, but Harry enjoyed this one.
+It was risky which made it so interesting.
+There were countless other safer plans to dispose of him.
+Key word being safer.

 Perhaps it was because she was doing it with her frien—alliances.
-Honestly it would do her no good if she had emotional attachments to them.
+Honestly, it would do her no good if she had emotional attachments to them.
 Ehem.
 Or perhaps she was just an adrenaline junkie and adored the thrill of risks.
-Either way, this plan would work out well in the end.
+Either way, the plan would work out well in the end.

 Harry slipped away from her friends, hugging the cloak tightly as she neared the pedophile.
-Draco and Ron began their argument and Hermione waited a moment before presenting herself.
+Draco and Ron began their argument and Hermione paused for a moment before presenting herself.

 The pedophile moved in his bed before Harry could hear him sitting up.
 Pushing back the curtain, she froze, mouth agape.

 There was a face on the back of his head.

 A heartbeat passed before Harry knew she had to abandon her current plan.
 She released her magic over the stone and threw off her cloak.
 The face immediately saw her as she wretched the curtains away.
 The pedophile whirled his face to her, presenting the other face to Hermione and the others.